 It’s a true joy to unlock the unique blades in the game.
 I have over a dozen myself, but I know there are others waiting for me should I choose to go find them…including one from a certain Xenosaga character named Kos-Mos RE…WHO I DON’T HAVE YET!!!! *sobs*

-Now, as is tradition in a Xenoblade game, the battle system is deep and complex.
+Now, as is the tradition of a Xenoblade game, the battle system is deep and complex.
 Now, before I wrote this Xenoblade Chronicles 2 review, I thought that this would be a major downpoint, but it eventually won me around.
 To be clear, this is a tough battle system.
 The tutorial does do a good job of explaining things to you, and you can figure out your own speed via countless battles.
-So it’ll take a while, but you’ll get the hang if it.
+So it’ll take a while, but you’ll get the hang of it.

 Which is great, because once you’re firing on all cylinders, you’ll learn to make the battlefield your own personal playground.
 Whether it’s unleashing the full power of your Blade, doing special combos to do epic amounts of damage, or a Combo Attack where your entire team bond together for the most grand of attacks.